Code-for-All/civicpatterns.org/patterns/fuck-it-ship-it.md

 category: Delivery
 related:
   - Don't Boil The Ocean
+  - Launch Without A Home Page
+  - Launching Is Just The Start
 ---

 The sooner you put your product in front of users, the sooner you'll get